-CSCI 291, 292, 391, 392, 491, and 492: Sophomore/Junior/Senior Seminars

-These seminars are designed to help prepare students for the successful completion of their senior thesis project and for transition into graduate/professional school or the workplace within their major discipline.
-Lectures and exercises in areas such as technical writing will be conducted.
-Students will present a minimum of two briefings; each student will make a brief presentation of his/her thesis proposal during CSCI 391 and a final thesis presentation during CSCI 491.
+CSCI 291, 292, 391, 392, 491, and 492: Sophomore/Junior/Senior Seminars each student will make a brief presentation of his/her thesis proposal during CSCI 391 and a final thesis presentation during CSCI 491.
 The seminar will also serve as a student-faculty informal forum for communication and exchange of ideas and discussion of topics in the areas of mathematics and computer science.
 Occasional presentations by invited guests.
 One half semester credit hour per course.
 Three semester credit hours.